🎯 Tunable Ensemble for LLM Uncertainty (Advanced)#

 from uqlm import UQEnsemble

-from uqlm.utils import load_example_dataset, math_postprocessor, plot_model_accuracies
+from uqlm.utils import load_example_dataset, math_postprocessor, plot_model_accuracies, plot_ranked_auc

-## 1. Set up LLM and Prompts
+1. Set up LLM and Prompts#

-In this demo, we will illustrate this approach using a set of math questions from the GSM8K benchmark.
+In this demo, we will illustrate this approach using a set of math questions from the SVAMP benchmark.
 To implement with your use case, simply replace the example prompts with your data.

 [2]:

-# Load example dataset (GSM8K)
+# Load example dataset (svamp)

-Loading dataset - gsm8k...
+Loading dataset - svamp...

 Processing dataset...